tefra/xsdata/docs/dataclasses.rst

 Dataclasses
 ***********

-Dataclasses is the default ouput format for the code generator and ships with its own xml/json modules.
-If your api doesn't come with a definition you can create these models easily on your own.
+Dataclasses is the default output format for the code generator and ships with its own modules for xml and json marshalling.
+The generated models are simple python `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ with some optional metadata to control how the data structures are transferred during data binding.

-The models are simple python `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ with some optional metadata properties used for marshalling data.
+If you are working with xml documents that don't have any schema definition you can create these models manually.

 Basic Model